-Eligible participating organisations Any public or private entity, whether non-profit or profit making, local, regional, national of international, legally established in an EU Member State, a third country associated to the Programme or a third country not associated to the Programme or any international organisation.
-Participating organisations (support or host role) must hold a valid volunteering Quality Label at the application deadline and during the entire duration of the project .
-Eligible participating organisations are expected to form a consortium.
-Who can apply ?
-A consortium must consist at least three eligible participating organisations with a valid volunteering Quality Label from at least two different EU Member States or third countries associated to the Programme.
+Any public or private entity, whether non-profit or profit making, local, regional, national or Eligible international, legally established in an EU Member State, a third country associated to the participating organisations Programme or a third country not associated to the Programme or any international organisation. organisations Participating organisations (support or host role) must hold a valid volunteering Quality Label at the application deadline and during the entire duration of the project .
+Miles and and 2 Proposals must be submitted by a consortium of at least three eligible participating organisations with a valid volunteering Quality Label from at least two different EU Member States or third countries associated to the Programme.
+Who can apply?
 Only an eligible participating organisation established in one of the EU Member States or third country associated to the Programme may submit an application for funding on behalf of the consortium.
-Eligible participants Young people between 18 and 30 years who are legally residing in an EU Member State, a third country associated to the Programme or a third country not associated to the Programme and have registered in the European Solidarity Corps Portal.
-Priority areas Projects must comply with the EU priority areas (relief for persons fleeing armed conflicts and other victims of natural or man-made disasters and/or prevention, promotion and support in the field of health) Venue of activities Activities have to take place in the country of one of the applicant organisations except in duly justified cases, related to the objectives of the call.
+Young people between 18 and 30 years who are legally residing in an EU Member St country associated to the Programme or a third country not associated to the Program have registered in the European Solidarity Corps Portal.
+Priority areas Projects must comply with the EU priority areas (relief for persons fleeing armed conflicts and other victims of natural or man-made disasters and/or fostering positive learning experiences and outcomes for young people with fewer opportunities)) Venue of activities Activities have to take place in the country of one of the applicant organisations except in duly justified cases, related to the objectives of the call.
 Number of activities At least one volunteering team activity must be implemented.
-Duration of project Projects should normally last 12, 24 or 36 months (extensions are possible, if duly justified and through an amendment).
-The duration has to be chosen at application stage, based on the objectives of the project and on the type of activities planned over time.
+12, 24 or 36 months (extensions are possible, if duly justified and through an amendment).
+Duration of project The duration has to be chosen at application stage, based on the objectives of the project and on the type of activities planned over time.
 Where to apply?
 To the Education and Culture Executive Agency via the Funding & Tenders Portal Electronic Submission System (see part E).
 When to apply?
-Proposals must be submitted by 8 February 2023 at 17.00 (Brussels time) via the Funding & Tenders Portal Electronic Submission System (see part E).
-Other criteria A Declaration of Honour signed by the legal representative must be provided with the application.
+Proposals must be submitted by 8 February 2024 at 17.00 (Brussels time) via the Funding & Tenders Portal Electronic Submission System (see part E).
+Exclusion criteria A Declaration of Honour signed by the legal representative must be provided with the application.

-&lt;sup>33 Organisations holding a Quality Label that expires during the activities should apply for a new Quality Label in due time to ensure eligibility of the activities.
+&lt;sup>34 Organisations holding a Quality Label that expires during the activities should apply for a new Quality Label in due time to ensure eligibility of the activities.
 Participants must have reached 18 and must not be older than 30 at the start date of the activity.